 Will it sell out?

-No, they'll just keep selling tickets and packing them in.
+Only premium days have ticket limits.
+Other days, tthey'll just keep selling tickets and packing them in (except premium days are limited).
 Even when a really popular act plays.
 Record single day attendance was 160,000 for the Dave Matthews Band and Mystikal on Second Saturday, 2001 - but that day was an aberration.
 Elton John day in 2015 probably drew 130,000+, and that's the only other time they've passed 100,000.
 The old record was 98,000 on Second Saturday in 1998, when Jimmy Buffett headlined (a great set, by the way).
 Typical attendance is 60,000 on a weekday, 80-90,000 on a weekend.
 See recent attendance numbers here.

 When do tickets go on sale?

 Usually the day after the performers are announced.